 - Retainers may not be included – Retainers help you maintain your perfect smile.
 DIY orthodontics often does not include retainers in the price of your treatment, which means you will have to go to an orthodontist to have them made if you wish to maintain your smile.

 - Dental health can be worsened with improper orthodontic treatment – Most orthodontists go to an additional seven years of training AFTER receiving their college degree to be able to properly treat orthodontic patients.

 - Results aren’t guaranteed – If you don’t see the results you expect, you may still have to go to an orthodontist for treatment, requiring added cost and time.

-If you are interested in improving your smile, call Reddick Orthodontics to schedule a free consultation.
+If you are interested in improving your smile, call Melbourne Orthodontics to schedule a free consultation.
 Our orthodontist will discuss treatment options with you and help you pick a treatment option that not only improves your smile, but best fits your budget, lifestyle, and personal preferences.
 Call our office today to schedule an appointment.